PatilShreyas/NotyKT/CONTRIBUTING.md

 ## Feeling Awesome!
 Thanks for thinking about this.

 You can contribute us by filing issues, bugs and PRs.
+You can also take a look at active issues and fix them.

 ### Code contribution
 - Open issue regarding proposed change.